waltermeyer/waltermeyer.github.io/_posts/2015-5-23-3D-Printing.md

 ![Step 4]({{ site.baseurl }}/images/4.png){:.img-normalize}

 #####5.
-The previous step should have downloaded a file with an .stl extension to your omputer.
+The previous step should have downloaded a file with an .stl extension to your computer.
 Double-click this and it should open in the MakerBot application where you can print.
-Please see the instructor for detailed on how to proceed with printing your object.
+Please see the instructor for details on how to proceed with printing your object.

 ##Advanced 3D Printing with OpenSCAD